 Does the company pay a consistent and predictable stream of dividends?
 One of the easiest ways a company can destroy investor confidence, and in turn share price, is by dropping dividends.
 For this reason most companies avoid it like the plague.
-In your own research, it is always worthwhile taking note if a company has recently dropped their dividend, because it just might let you avoid nasty surprises not yet uncovered.
+In your own research.
+It is always worthwhile taking note if a company has recently dropped its dividend because it just might let you avoid nasty surprises.
+Not yet uncovered.

 2. Is all that glistens really gold?

 We all know the general rule; a company will likely fall by the value of its dividend on the open of the ex-dividend date.
 Sure, this makes sense because the cash is being transferred from the company to its shareholders.
-But what about the weeks and months after the dividend are released?
-Taking a look at history can provide some context and give you a head up of what’s possible.
+But what about the weeks and months after the dividend is released?
+Taking a look at history can provide some context.
+And give you a head up of what’s possible.